 ASA: Autonomous Security Analyst

-Triages, investigates, and remediates user-reported phishing automatically.
+Triages, investigates, and remediates suspicious and user-reported phishing automatically.

 ADÉ: Autonomous Detection Engineer